Bar3b0n3s/WoW335aTransportsGuide/Guide.md

 - The creature's spawn row uses waypoint movement type.
 - A creature-addon row links the spawn to a waypoint path id.
 - The first waypoint sits exactly on the spawn offset.
-- `orientation` is set only on points where the NPC pauses, and left null elsewhere.
+- `orientation` is set only on points where the NPC pauses, and left null elsewhere. **[VERIFIED]** this one is enforced, not stylistic: the core applies a waypoint's facing only where `delay > 0` and ignores it everywhere else, with nothing logged.
 - Waypoint `delay` is in **milliseconds** — unlike taxi node `Delay`, which is seconds.

 The core keeps each passenger's "home position" updated as the vessel moves, so an NPC that is